Menu

 The Unfavourable Effects of Cannabis

 Despite the cool connotations associated with smoking weed, smoking cannabis is not full of freedom.
 You’d be still living within the psychological and physiological effects that are sure not favourable once it begun and eventually damaging your health.
 Read on the how cannabis can put a considerable effect to your health.
+For more information on the potential dangers, see our article on The Dangers of Cannabis.

 Cannabis (also known as pot, herb, and most commonly as weed) is produced from the hemp plant called Cannabis sativa and you can use the dried leaves, stems, flowers, and even seeds to get the ‘high’ feeling.
 To date, nearly four percent smokes it at least once a year and now it’s begin to worrying that the statistics will be increased as there are as many as thirty percent of teens smoke the pot.